Drug Administration Routes Sublingual Intravenous Social Routes Source Of The Drug Pharmacology Introduction

 - Oral: This is the most common route.
 It is safer, more convenient, and cheaper.
 The presence of food in the stomach dilutes the drug and delays its absorption.
 For example, pantoprazole.

-- Sublingual or buccal: The tablets or pellet containing the drug is placed under the tongue.
+- Sublingual or buccal: The tablets or pellets containing the drug are placed under the tongue.
 Absorption is relatively rapid.
 Examples are nitroglycerine, isoprenaline, and clonidine.

 - Rectal: Certain irritants and unpleasant drugs can be put into the rectum as suppositories.
 Examples are aminophylline, paraldehyde, and diazepam.